-Mr. Mims serves on or has served on boards and committees for various organizations including Association of Community College Trustees, Houston Livestock Show & Rodeo, Rotary Club of North Shore, Houston Restaurant Association, and UniPro Foodservice.
-Mr. Mims was recently appointed to work with the Texas Higher Education Coordinating Board as a member of the Community and Technical College Leadership Council.
+Mr. Mims serves on or has served on boards and committees for various organizations including Association of Community College Trustees, Community College Association of Texas Trustees, Houston Livestock Show & Rodeo, Rotary Club of North Shore, Houston Restaurant Association, and UniPro Foodservice.

 Larry Wilson was first elected to the San Jacinto College Board of Trustees in May 2007.
 He has worked in the Pasadena and East Harris County area since 1965.
 Mr. Wilson has been an attorney for 48 years, currently serves as a Deer Park Municipal Judge, and has served on the Pasadena City Council and as an East Harris County Justice of the Peace.
 In the 1970s, Mr. Wilson was an adjunct professor at San Jacinto College, teaching business law and economics.